Skip to main content

 The CLI will let you know when all Airflow services are up and running.

-If it doesn't launch automtically, navigate your browser to
+1. If it doesn't launch automtically, navigate your browser to localhost:8080 and sign in to the Airflow UI using username admin and password admin.

-Explore the DAGs view (the landing page) and individual DAG view page to get a sense of the metadata available about the DAG, run, and all task instances.
+2. Explore the Home screen and DAGs page to get a sense of the metadata available about the DAG, run, and all task instances.
 For a deep-dive into the UI's features, see An introduction to the Airflow UI.

-For example, the DAGs view will look like this screenshot:
+For example, the Home screen will look like this screenshot:

-As you start to trigger DAG runs, the graph view will look like this screenshot:
+As you start to trigger DAG runs on the example_astronauts dag, the DAG view will look like this screenshot:

 Step 3: Explore the project